Scalable Bayes via Barycenter in Wasserstein Space: Abstract

 \section{Abstract}

 Divide-and-conquer based methods for Bayesian inference provide a general approach for tractable posterior inference when the sample size is large.
-These methods first divide the data into smaller subsets and sample from the posterior distribution of parameters in parallel across all subsets, and then combine posterior samples from all the subsets to approximate the full data posterior distribution.
-Sampling in the first step is more efficient than sampling from the full data posterior due to smaller size of any subset.
+These methods divide the data into smaller subsets, sample from the posterior distribution of parameters in parallel on all the subsets, and combine posterior samples from all the subsets to approximate the full data posterior distribution.
+The smaller size of any subset compared to the full data implies that posterior sampling on any subset is computationally more efficient than sampling from the true posterior distribution.
 Since the combination step takes negligible time relative to sampling, posterior computations can be scaled to massive data by dividing the full data into sufficiently large number of data subsets.
 One such approach relies on the geometry of posterior distributions estimated across different subsets and combines them through their barycenter in a Wasserstein space of probability measures.
-We provide theoretical guarantees on the accuracy of approximation that are applicable in many applications.
+We provide theoretical guarantees on the accuracy of approximation that are valid in many applications.
 We show that the geometric method approximates the full data posterior distribution better than its competitors across diverse simulations and reproduces known results when applied to a movie ratings database.